 The fishery’s performance against the economic objective is uncertain because there is no explicit economic target or supporting analyses.
-However, the relatively low value of the fishery justifies the low-cost management approach currently applied, given the low levels of effort.
+Given the likelihood that the fishery is of relatively low value, with low levels of fishing effort, a low-cost management approach such as that currently being applied is appropriate.

 6.4 Environmental status

-The NWSTF is included in the List of Exempt Native Specimens under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and is exempt from export controls until 18 December 2020.
+The NWSTF is included on the List of Exempt Native Specimens under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and is exempt from export controls until 18 December 2020.

 Chondrichthyans and teleosts caught in the NWSTF and the WDTF have been assessed to level 3 of the AFMA ecological risk assessment framework (Zhou, Smith & Fuller 2009).
 None of the species assessed were found to be at high risk at the current level of fishing effort.